henry2004y/VisAnaJulia/docs/src/man/analysis.md

 [^MAG]: The Geomagnetic Coordinate system (MAG) is defined so that its Z-axis is parallel to the magnetic dipole axis.
 The Y-axis of this system is perpendicular to the geographic poles such that if D is the dipole position and S is the south pole Y = D x S. Finally, the X-axis completes a right-handed orthogonal set.
 I still don't get it...
 Maybe take a look at this: [Magnetic Coordinate Systems](https://arxiv.org/pdf/1611.10321.pdf).

-A can be decomposed by SVD as follows:
+The spectral matrix A can be decomposed by SVD as follows:

 ```math
 A = U \cdot W \cdot V^T,